 Another great thing is that Chinese restrooms are clearly signaled.
 "Gong ce" literally translates as "public toilet".
 You might see it on a signpost at an intersection or the side of a building.
 There are plenty of public toilets in Beijing if you keep your eyes open for signs like the one below.

 Star-rated Public Toilets

 One of the requirements for public restrooms to receive a top rating is to have toilet paper.
-So wherever you see a three-, four- or even five-star restroom, your chances of finding toilet paper will be quite high.
+So wherever you see a triple star restroom, your chances of finding toilet paper will be quite high.